VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 will outweigh any benefits.
 Task-based UIs are particularly useful in complex domains.

+There is no requirement to use a task-based UI when you implement the CQRS pattern.
+In some scenarios a simple CRUD-style UI is all that's needed.

 # Taking advantage of Windows Azure

 In the chapter "[Introducing the Command Query Responsibility